What is business personal property and who should file?

 A taxpayer has the right to file one amended return IF, and only if, the original return was filed on time.
 Amended returns must be postmarked no later than May 15th (12 months from the original filing deadline) unless deadline falls on the weekend in which case the return would be due by the following Monday).

-For taxpayers with less than $20,000 acquired costs, legislation was passed in 2015 that exempts this property.
-In order to qualify for this exemption without additional fines, you must continue to file Form 103S, Form 103L, or Form 102 each year by May 15.
+For taxpayers with less than $40,000 acquired costs, legislation was passed in 2015 and amended in 2019 that exempts this property.
+In order to qualify for this exemptions without additional fines, you must File the Form 104 along with either Form 103S, Form 103L or Form 102 (the 1st page only) each year By May 15.

 Failure to File (Form 113/PP)

 If a taxpayer does not file the appropriate forms by the due date, a Form 113/PP (Notice of Assessment Change / Failure to File) will be sent with an estimated assessed value.
 The taxpayer has 30 days to file a return (from the date of notice) to correct the assessed value.
 If no return is filed after receiving the Form 113, then the assessment stated on the Form 113 will become your assessment for that year.

 |Late, Late||$25.00 + 20% of tax due||Received after June 15th|

 |Non-Filing||$25.00 + 20% of tax Due||No return received|

 |Non-Compliant||$25.00||Information omitted from form|

 |Late and Non-Compliant||$50.00||Received from May 16th thru June 15th and information omitted from form|